x448/float16/README.md

 Lowercase "float16" refers to IEEE 754 binary16.
 And capitalized "Float16" refers to exported Go data type.

+This library started as a contribution to [fxamacker/cbor](https://github.com/fxamacker/cbor) and became a standalone library to allow use by other software.

+Software using this library include [cbor](https://github.com/fxamacker/cbor) and [ollama](https://github.com/ollama/ollama).

+> [!NOTE]
+> This float16 library is extremely well-tested:
+> - 100% code coverage for both `go test` and `go test -short`.
+> - All 4294967296 possible float32 to float16 conversions (in pure Go) are confirmed to be correct.
+> - All 65536 possible float16 to float32 conversions (in pure Go) are confirmed to be correct.

 ## Features
 Current features include: